Architecture

 Admissions Assessment:

-Applicants invited for interview will also take a written assessment.
+Applicants invited for interview will also take an assessment.
 The assessment for Architecture is a Cambridge College-registered assessment.
 This means you will not need to register for this assessment in advance and the College will provide details directly to you.
-More information about the assessment (along with some sample questions) is available on the Undergraduate Study Architecture Entry requirements tab.

-The assessment consists of two sections each lasting about 30 minutes: a handwritten essay response to a specified question, and a sketching assignment.
-Neither assessment requires any preparation for a specific topic.
-Please note that your performance in the written assessment will not be considered in isolation, but will be taken into account alongside the other elements of your application.
+The assessment consists of a sketching assignment lasting 30 minutes.
+The assessment does not require any preparation for a specific topic.
+Please note that your performance in the assessment will not be considered in isolation, but will be taken into account alongside the other elements of your application.

 We are looking for creative, highly motivated, and committed individuals with outstanding artistic ability, a strong three-dimensional sense, excellent writing skills, and a solid grounding in mathematics or physics.